 The major components of deferred tax assets are prepaid expenses for tax purposes and supplies.
-The major component of deferred tax liabilities is revaluation on other marketable securities.
+The major component of deferred tax liabilities is reserve for advanced depreciation of non-current assets.

 Note to transactions with the related parties

 1. Subsidiaries and affiliates